Anello-Photonics/docs-A1/docs/getting_started_imu.rst

 If you would like to connect to the IMU using a serial interface software such as CoolTerm, please ensure you use the correct baud rate (default for the IMU is 230400), and set Data Bits = 8, Stop Bits = 1, and Parity = None.

+More information on the IMU+ interfacing can be found under under `Communication and Messaging <https://docs-a1.readthedocs.io/en/latest/communication_messaging.html>`__.

 For a full list of software tools, please see `Software Tools <https://docs-a1.readthedocs.io/en/latest/software_tools.html>`_.